EnnyGit/Demityfing_AI_Repository/README.md

 While successful, it is obvious that ChatGPT has been used.
 Also, I must admit that relying on it has somewhat reduced my ability to improve my own writing skills, which is a negative.
 On the other hand, just as using calculators has diminished my mental math skills, AI has had a similar effect.
 And me being a very technical person, I want to learn and keep up with technological trends.
 However, I am aware of the downsides of using it, sometimes becoming a bit too reliant on AI, especially when programming and writing texts.

-HOw did I use it?

-Where did i use it?

 # Part I: Problem Selection, Definition & Motivation + Human in the Loop
 ## 1.1 Artificial Intelligence definition
 Artificial intelligence is the field of study and application that involves crafting smart machines and software that can solve problems and make decisions in a way that, at times, resembles human cognition but can also go beyond human capabilities or methods.
 (What is artificial intelligence (AI) ? | IBM, z.d.)